Another-Ashl3y/computer_science/Project/Overview.md

   + The 4 methods of implementation
   + User and Technical documentation

+### Stakeholders

+Stakeholders are anyone who is interested in the product.
+They would be communicated with thoroughly throughout development for any comments on how the product is currently functioning or on how it looks.

+### Feasibility and Fact Finding methods

+This step is researching how the code will work and how possible it will be to make in the given time period.

+### Requirements Spec

+This is written by the client and contains everything the product needs for it to be sold successfully.

+### Design Stage

+The design stage is creating an example of how the end product will look.
+It also involves everything that the stakeholder wants and is checked with them before starting development.

+### Testing methods and documentation

+Testing can be done by Stakeholders to make sure the product is working as intended.
+People can also be employed to test the program.

+Documentation is the process of creating detailed instructions as to how the product works.
+There are two types of documentation: User documentation and development documentation.
+User documentation is for the stakeholders and development documentation is for people looking to work on the product and change the code.

 ### Waterfall method

 The waterfall methodology has many flaws.
 It relies on each step being completed in order and once a step is complete, it cannot be changed.
 This means if a product does not meet the buyers demands then at its development-end then it has to be scrapped and restarted.
 You ask the buyer for the requirements once then design the product then implement, test  and deploy all without checking if any of those steps were what the buyer wanted.
 The buyer cannot change their mind about the product and the buyer doesn't get to check the product until it is finished.
 Bad.